Ashraful-malik/mytailwind/README.md

 ## What is Mytailwind?

 <p style='width:60%'>
+Mytailwind is a website that allows you to easily copy and customize Tailwind components with just a few clicks.
 No more wasting time searching for the perfect code snippet or struggling to get your design just right – Mytailwind has it all.
 </p>
 <br>